umairdotdev/Automated-Driving/README.md

 ## Acknowledgments

 This repository brings together concepts from vehicle dynamics, control theory, and automated driving.
-It is intended to serve as a practical reference for researchers, developers, and enthusiasts in the field.